 To most tourists, Singapore is well known for its food.
 Singapore is commonly being known as a Food Paradise.
-However, do you know that most of our popular dishes comes from hawker food centres?
-Hawker centres are uniquely “Singapore” and I am pretty sure you won’t be find a similar setup in any other countries in the world.
+However, do you know that most of our popular dishes come from hawker food centres?
+Hawker centres are uniquely “Singapore” and I am pretty sure you won’t find a similar setup in any other countries in the world.

 Hawker centres are open-air complex that house many food stalls selling a variety of cheap food.